Blog

 Big Five traits predict which careers people choose and stay in.
 What research shows about matching personality to work, and where the effect is weak.

-Learning styles (VAK, MBTI) is debunked — but Big Five predicts real learning differences.
-Openness, Conscientiousness, Neuroticism each shape how you learn.
+Learning styles (VAK, MBTI) is debunked, but Big Five predicts how you actually learn through Openness, Conscientiousness and Neuroticism.

-Big Five personality data is more powerful as a coaching tool than a selection filter.
-Use trait awareness and the self–Witness gap to drive targeted growth.
+Big Five data works better as a coaching tool than a selection filter.
+Use trait awareness and the self-Witness gap to drive targeted growth.

 Big Five traits shape how every person makes decisions.
 Conscientiousness, Openness, Neuroticism, and Agreeableness each predict a distinct judgment style.